Regular physical activity can reduce your risk of some health conditions, and help you to manage others.

 Regular physical activity is also important to help people with cancer during treatment and recovery.
 It can increase energy levels and offers a range of other benefits.

-Go to the Cancer Society website for more information on:
+The Cancer Society website also has information on:

 Being physically active is one of the best things you can do to reduce your risk of having a heart attack.
 If you have angina, have had a heart attack, or heart surgery, regular physical activity can be an important part of your life.